aleksandarilic95/Graph_Alghs/README.md

 `int find_if_not(Graph<T,P>& g, UnaryPredicate p)` - *Returns index of a node that doesn't fulfil given unary predicate or returns -1 if no such node can be found*

 `vector<size_t> top_sort(Graph<T,P>& g)` - *Returns vector of size_t objects of a given graph in topological sort or returns empty vector if graph is cyclic*

+# Benchmarks

+The next tests are done with a graph containing 174K nodes and 8M edges:

+###### Empty DFS Traversal: 0.206782